-It is expected that the school’s supervisory team will actively monitor their student’s behavior and intervene as necessary.
+It is expected that the school’s supervisory team will participate in CWP attractions with their students (rather than simply observe), actively monitor their student’s behavior and intervene as necessary.

-CWP staff and volunteers are situated at various locations around the park; however will not be responsible for monitoring student’s behavior.
+CWP staff are situated at various locations around the park; however will not be responsible for monitoring student’s behavior.

 Students are not permitted to wander around CWP unattended (free time).